OpenMDAO/OpenMDAO-Framework/docs/getting-started/troubleshooting.rst

 Not running installation or testing in bash will cause things to fail.

+If a user has multiple versions of Python installed on her machine, the user needs to make sure that the version that's being run when the user says ``python`` is an OpenMDAO-compatible version.
+Otherwise, the user needs to specify the Python version in the command line, e.g. ``python2.6 go-openmdao.py``.

 **Windows**
 Usernames with spaces have been known to cause various problems in our tests for distributed simulations.